Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Ready to book?
 Start your search for cheap train tickets with us today.
 Keep reading for more information, including our train schedule where you can view first and last train times, as well as tips on how to find cheap train tickets.

-FAQs about the train journey from Canterbury to Luton
+What do people frequently ask about the train journey from Canterbury to Luton?

 Want to know more about your journey from Canterbury to Luton?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.